Can you make money from Google Adsense online advertising?

 It is possible to make some money if your site traffic is lower.
 But if you decide to add advertising, you will need to do a lot of work on increasing your visitor numbers.

-The second is that your blog must be focussed on a particular theme or topic.
-The subject you are writing and publishing about needs to be consistent so that advertisers are attracted to your site.
+The second is that you must focus your blog on one particular theme or topic.
+The subject you are writing and publishing about needs to be consistent so that you can attract advertisers to your site.

 As a simplistic example, if you write about cars, you can expect ads about cars.
 If you write about fashion, you can expect ads for clothes.